 Diabetic Macular Edema is a thickening of the Macula (the central part of the retina that gives the clearest vision).
 It is caused by leakage of retinal vascular structures which are damaged by elevated blood sugar.
-Swelling of the macula, abnormal yellow exudates and hemorrhage can be seen in the macula and detected with special tests such as Ocular Coherence Tomography (OCT) and Fluorescein Angiography.
+Swelling of the macula, abnormal yellow exudates and hemorrhage in the macula.
+It is detected with special tests such as Ocular Coherence Tomography (OCT) and Fluorescein Angiography.

-Keeping your diabetes in good control can prevent or delay the onset of diabetic eye disease.
-Regular examinations by an Ophthalmologist can detect diabetic eye and lead to earlier, more effective treatments.
+Keeping your diabetes in control can prevent or delay the onset of diabetic eye disease.
+Regular examinations by Dr. Sondheimer can help detect diabetic eye and lead to earlier, more effective treatments.

 Surgical removal of the vitreous is necessary when blood in the vitreous does not resolve, when the retina detaches, when proliferative diabetic eye disease can’t be controlled with laser treatment, and when there is severe scarring of the retina.

 Laser surgery for diabetic retinopathy may not restore vision that has already been lost.
 It often slows the progression of the disease.
 Your vision may be blurry for a day or so after laser surgery, but this usually clears.
 Your eyes may ache after treatment for several hours. .
 In the weeks after laser surgery, some people notice spots in their side vision when looking at objects with a white background.
 This should improve.
 If more laser treatment is needed, this can eventually cause excessive glare and difficulty seeing in sunlight.